Matt Fraser (psychic): Career

 In 2012, Fraser published a book, The Secrets to Unlocking Your Psychic Ability.
-His second book, When Heaven Calls, is due to be released in 2020.
+His second book, When Heaven Calls, was released in 2020.

 Fraser claims that he has worked with local police and private investigators on cold cases, in which he helped families locate their missing children.

-Fraser and Papigiotis live in Cranston, Rhode Island.
+Fraser and his wife, Alexa Papigiotis, live in Cranston, Rhode Island.
 Fraser's mother, who also claims to be a psychic, is his office manager.

 Meet the Frasers

-Fraser stars in a reality TV show, Meet the Frasers, on E! beginning in January 2020.
-The series focuses on Fraser and his family, including his fiance Alexa Papigiotis, his mother and his sister Maria Fraser, who said in a promo that "I don't believe in psychics...
+Fraser stars in a reality TV show, Meet the Frasers, on E!.
+The series focused on Fraser and his family, including Papigiotis, his mother and his sister Maria Fraser, who said in a promo that "I don't believe in psychics...
 But, I support my brother and I respect what he does, 'cause he's making money."
-A second season was planned, but has been delayed due to the COVID-19 pandemic.
+A second season was planned, but was delayed due to the COVID-19 pandemic.

 Critical analysis

 Live shows

 Critics and the media have attended Fraser's live shows, and reported on the cold reading techniques being used: